FAQs for exchange students

 As a EU citizen, do I need to complete any legal procedure at my arrival?

 All EU-citizen students planning to stay in Spain longer than three months should apply for registration and get an identity number for foreigners (NIE - Número de Identificación de Extranjeros).
-At the International Support Service (ISS) they will provide you with all the information.
+You can read more about that here.

 As a non-EU citizen, what legal procedures do I have to complete at my arrival?